GovStackWorkingGroup/sandbox/README.md

 ecosystem actors to discover, understand, engage, experiment, innovate, and build digital government solutions using the [GovStack platform](https://govstack.global).

-For more details, please check out the [documentation](https://govstack.gitbook.io/sandbox/).
+For more information, see the [documentation](https://govstack.gitbook.io/sandbox/).